arvindkumawat/gittest/README.txt

 hello git 2
 Updating README with new info
 Updated README from another location
-Sharing remotely is fun and easy
+Sharing remotely is fun and easyFeature2